Madeira Archipelago Liberation Front

-The Madeira Archipelago Liberation Front (Frente de Libertação do Arquipélago da Madeira), or FLAMA (which could be read as an archaic Portuguese word for "flame", flama), was a right-wing terrorist paramilitary organisation from Madeira, whose main goal was to achieve Madeira's independence from mainland Portugal.
+The Madeira Archipelago Liberation Front (Frente de Libertação do Arquipélago da Madeira), or FLAMA (which could be read as an archaic Portuguese word for "flame", flama), was a right-wing paramilitary organisation from Madeira, whose main goal was to achieve Madeira's independence from mainland Portugal.

 History

 FLAMA carried out around 200 bomb attacks between 1974 and 1976, during the revolutionary period that followed the Portuguese Carnation Revolution (April 25, 1974).
-The Carnation Revolution effectively changed the Portuguese regime from an authoritarian dictatorship (the Estado Novo) to a democracy (the Third Republic), but only after two years of a transitional period known as PREC (Processo Revolucionário Em Curso, Portuguese for Ongoing Revolutionary Process), characterized by social turmoil and power disputes between left and right wing political forces.
-During this period the new government withdrew from Angola and Mozambique, the last Portuguese colonies on mainland Africa.
+The Carnation Revolution effectively changed the Portuguese regime from an authoritarian dictatorship (the Estado Novo) to a democracy (the Third Republic), but only after two years of a transitional period known as PREC (Processo Revolucionário Em Curso, Portuguese for Ongoing Revolutionary Process), characterized by social turmoil and power disputes between left- and right-wing political forces.
+During this period the new government withdrew from Angola and Mozambique, the last Portuguese colonies in continental Africa.
 Some in Madeira thought that their area should be the next to separate.

 FLAMA's demands were more a right-wing political reaction by some of the regional elites to the left-wing nature of the Revolution and its main actors, than a truly ethnic or nationalist separatist goal.
 The group is thought to have been made up of young, anti-communist students.

 A similar group in the Azores Archipelago, called Frente de Libertação dos Açores, established contact in October 1975.
 After the normalization of the Portuguese political system, early in 1976, and the constitutional grant of autonomy to the Portuguese North Atlantic archipelagos of Madeira and Azores, the organization slowed down.
 However, the end of the organization is thought to have taken place in 1978, which was confirmed by one of its most prominent members Daniel Drumont, "The movement ended in 1978, (...) when Portugal was walking towards a communist dictatorship, but now it's extinct".